 Though famous for its scenery, climate and cerulean blue sea, Maui harbors another little gem—shopping.
 Some of the best browsing comes in the form of walking up and down the streets of towns like Makawao, Pa’ia, Kihei and Lahaina.
-Not only do you get to soak up the sunshine between stops, but you also get… Continue »
+Not only do you get to soak up the sunshine between stops, you also get to… Continue »

-Hawaiians use the word mana to describe all manner of divine power.
-There are places on Maui where a sense of mana is almost tangible.
+Hawaiians use the word mana to describe all manner of divine power, and there are places on Maui where a sense of mana is almost tangible.
 ‘Iao Valley is one of them.
-This 10-acre park, four miles west of Wailuku, is crowned by an ancient 2,250-foot rock pinnacle and defined by the events of its storied… Continue »
+This 10-acre park, 4 miles west of Wailuku, is crowned by an ancient 2,250-foot rock pinnacle and defined by the events of its… Continue »

-Day or night, exploring Lahaina on foot is a unique experience.
-You’ll find historic sites and modern hangouts dotting the landscape of this famous port city.
+Day or night, exploring Lahaina on foot is a unique experience, one where you’ll find historic sites and modern hangouts dotting the landscape of this famous port city.
 Hale Pa’ahao, an old stone jail that stands at the corner of Waine’e and Prison streets, has a colorful past.
-Built in 1852, it was once the site where… Continue »
+Built in 1852, it was once the… Continue »

-A trip to Maui wouldn’t be complete without a hike through the lush greenery of the island, taking in views of volcano-formed mountains, ocean swells, and towering trees along the way.
-One great trail to take in Maui’s natural beauty and learn about the Hawaiian culture, try the 3-mile Wai’anapanapa Coastal Trail (listed as the… Continue »
+A trip to Maui wouldn’t be complete without a hike through the lush greenery of the island, taking in views of volcano-formed mountains, ocean swells and towering trees along the way.
+One great trail to take in Maui’s natural beauty and learn about the Hawaiian culture is the 3-mile Wai’anapanapa Coastal Trail (listed as the… Continue »